mrubakh/Account-Storage-and-Password-Protector/README.md

 ## Instructions:

-After downloading the passwordprotector.pyw executable, the startup screen will popup.
+After downloading the **passwordprotector.pyw** executable located in the **dist** folder, the startup screen will popup.
 It will prompt you for a username and password as such.

 ![Screenshot (26)](https://user-images.githubusercontent.com/33610797/64069732-e59e8580-cc1d-11e9-8ad7-7eb0ceb2d9f4.png)